Syam-1133/AI-Car-Racing-Simulation/README.md

 - **AI Cars**: Each car is controlled by a neural network ("brain") that receives input from virtual sensors (radars) and outputs steering and acceleration commands.
 - **Genetic Algorithm**: The best-performing cars are selected, crossed over, and mutated to create new generations that improve over time.
+- **Progressive Learning**: Cars evolve from random driving to skilled track navigation.
 - **Visualization**: The simulation is visualized using Pyglet, showing the racetrack, cars, checkpoints, and neural network activity.
+- **Replay System**: Best-performing models can be saved and replayed later.

 ---